What is the NRA Foundation’s State Fund Grant Program?

-Grant funding provided by The NRA Foundation must be used to further a charitable purpose as defined by the IRS code under section 501(c)(3).
+Grant funding provided by The NRA Foundation must be used within its mission for charitable purposes as defined by the Internal Revenue Code under section 501(c)(3).

-In most cases, The NRA Foundation provides support in the form of program supplies or equipment through its Grant Product Fulfillment Program.
-The NRA Foundation collaborates with a number of industry suppliers to provide items needed to operate a variety of programs.
-In cases where approved requests fall outside of the Grant Product Fulfillment Program, the NRA Foundation provides direct financial support.
+The NRA Foundation provides support in the form of program supplies or equipment through its Grant Product Fulfillment Program.
+The NRA Foundation works with a number of industry suppliers to provide items needed to operate a variety of programs.
+In cases where approved requests fall outside of the products available through the Grant Product Fulfillment Program, the NRA Foundation provides direct financial support.

 How much does The NRA Foundation generally award to successful applicants?

 Grant awards vary greatly based on project and the State Fund area.
 Across the country, the average State Fund grant award is between $3,000 to $5,000.